iiordanov/remote-desktop-clients/README.md

     open build.gradle (Module freeRDPCore).
 Change minSdkVersion to 11.

   - Build -> Make Project should now work.

+## Custom Certificate Authority

+You can add custom CAs for aSPICE and Opaque in remoteClientLib/certificate_authorities/.
+They will be merged with the ca-bundle.crt provided to the app to validate your self-signed server certs if you have any.

 ## III Building "Custom" VNC clients